Ishidres/discord-inactive-user-kick/README.md

 - when mass kicking users the bot might run into ratelimits
 - the bot uses JSON as a "database" which is not recommended for big Discord servers with lots of members; In that case, please use MySQL.

+Feel free to improve the bot using pull requests!

 ### License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 For more information please have a look at the LICENSE file.